-Washington D.C. wasn’t designed for an insurrection
+Washington, D.C., wasn’t designed for an insurrection

 The scene is still almost impossible to believe.
-Thousands of protesters, incited by the words of Donald Trump, stormed the Capitol Building this week to protest the ratification of presidential incumbent Joe Biden.
-They climbed walls and knocked out windows before treating the most important law making building in the United States as a playground.
+Thousands of protesters, incited by the words of Donald Trump, stormed the Capitol building this week to protest the ratification of presidential incumbent Joe Biden.
+They climbed walls and knocked out windows before treating the most important law-making building in the United States as a playground.

 Following a particularly horrific year of anti-Black police brutality, the scene was borderline jovial as the Capitol Police did little to deter the armed mob.
 (At least one officer even posed for a selfie.)

 The double standard of treatment points to systemic racial inequity in our country.
 But the security failure also points to something else: a design problem.
 “I always used to say to our folks, you have the most difficult security job in the world,” says Bob Peck, principal at the architecture firm Gensler, who previously oversaw D.C. building security as the Commissioner of the General Services Administration for eight years under Presidents Clinton and Obama.
 He also served in the Army’s Special Forces.
 “It’s kind of easy to defend a closed installation—an army base or nuclear plant.
 Nobody gets in.
 If you get over the fence, we shoot you.
-But we’re talking about place we invite the public to, and [want them to] feel welcome.”
+But we’re talking about the place we invite the public to, and [want them to] feel welcome.”

-Peck says that D.C. is more secure than this week’s insurrection might lead you to believe, but ultimately, the tension between our capital’s openness and security has been bubbling up for more than 200 years D.C.
+Peck says that D.C. is more secure than this week’s insurrection might lead you to believe, but ultimately, the tension between our capital’s openness and security has been bubbling up for more than 200 years.
 This week, that bubble burst.

 And while the mob did highlight some architectural limitations at the Capitol, architecture alone isn’t responsible for this security failure.

-“Just like there is almost nothing architecture can do to prevent planes from being taken over…it is a series of moves—intelligence gathering, surveillance, fortification, training & scenario planning—that add up to a thorough web of measures to prevent similar or worse acts,” says Ken Lewis, managing partner at the architecture firm SOM.
+“Just like there is almost nothing architecture can do to prevent planes from being taken over . . . it is a series of moves—intelligence gathering, surveillance, fortification, training, and scenario planning—that add up to a thorough web of measures to prevent similar or worse acts,” says Ken Lewis, managing partner at the architecture firm SOM.

-Washington D.C. was designed like a giant park
+Washington, D.C., was designed like a giant park

-Washington D.C. was designed to be open.
-The city, first envisioned by French engineer Major L’Enfant, was founded in grandiose, classical architecture, nodding to Greek and Roman democracy.
+Washington, D.C., was designed to be open.
+The city, first envisioned by French engineer Pierre Charles L’Enfant, was founded in grandiose, classical architecture, nodding to Greek and Roman democracy.
 The gesture was aspirational.
 It wasn’t meant to feel exclusive or fortress-like.
-In L’Enfant’s vision, D.C. was meant to be open to politicians and visitors alike, with lush green spaces, including publicly accessible gardens at the White House.
+In L’Enfant’s vision, Washington was meant to be open to politicians and visitors alike, with lush green spaces, including publicly accessible gardens at the White House.

 “The city is one big symbolic gesture to what the nation is supposed to be,” says Dr. Lindsay M. Chervinsky, a historian who specializes in early presidential history.